samaygarg/fuelcell/paper/paper.md

 # Overview

-`fuelcell` is a Python package designed to standardize and streamline the anlysis of electrochemical data.
+`fuelcell` is a Python package designed to standardize and streamline the analysis of electrochemical data.
 This package includes modules for data processing and data visualization, as well as a graphical user interface (GUI) for interactive use.

 # Introduction